omerta/about/_posts/2018-05-16-compare-create-model-laravel-zf3.md

 ---
-#layout: post
+layout: post
-title:  Compare development workflow - Creating a model in ZF3, Symfony, and Laravel
+title:  "Compare development workflow - Creating a model in ZF3, Symfony, and Laravel"
 #date:   2018-05-16 16:16:01 -0600
 categories: [ zf3, laravel, symfony ]
 ---

+> # DRAFT

 MVC is a architecture paradigm and pattern, MVC create layers for each different
 concern: model, view and controller.

 For Model-View-Controller all data, logic and business rules is represented by model layer.
 Moreover, the model layer is the heart and soul of every MVC application.
-For this reason it seems correcto to start with the model.
+For this reason it seems correct to start with the model.
 What is a model in ZF3, Laravel and Symfony?

 In this post we describe the development workflow from create a migrations and